 Both are considered to be simple in terms of establishing and running an Internet shop.
 Moreover, all the Shopify reviews and expert opinions state that it is currently the most user-friendly platform.
-It is also said that if there is any shopping cart which can compete with Shopify in usability, it is definitely Bigcommerce.
+It is also said that if there is any shopping cart that can compete with Shopify in usability, it is definitely Bigcommerce.
 Both platforms can boast about their intuitive administrative panels and very simple systems of product and inventory management.
 No specialized knowledge in HTML or advanced design skills will be required to create and run a profitable, beautiful and unique looking online retailer.

+BigCommerce vs Shopify.
 Marketing and SEO

-Bigсommerce has full range of promotional functions, including SEO friendly URLs, coupons and gift certificates, promotional banners and wish lists, etc. Unfortunately, Shopify's out-of-the-box set of SEO and marketing features is quite small.
-However, most of them are available in online apps store for quite reasonable prices.
+BigCommerce has a full range of promotional functions, including SEO friendly URLs, coupons and gift certificates, promotional banners and wish lists, etc. Unfortunately, Shopify's out-of-the-box set of SEO and marketing features is quite small.
+However, most of them are available in an online apps store for quite reasonable prices.
 And when you get your store packed with plugins, Shopify will definitely impress you, especially in terms of SEO-friendliness.